Table of Contents

 <color name="colorCqNotify">#EF7F28</color>

 Important!
-If the app is closed and a user opens the live chat by clicking on the push, your starting activity won't start.
-The app will close along with the closure of the live chat.
-To fix this, you can pass the full name of the activity that should start when you close the live chat:
+If the application is closed and the user opens the chat by clicking a push, your start activity will not launch.
+The application will close along with the closure of the chat.
+To fix this, you can pass the full name of the activity that should launch when the chat is closed: